masataka123/blog3_e/sub1/index.md

 - Summer 2018 Mathematics (Linear Algebra) (College of Arts and Sciences, The University of Tokyo.
 Lecturer: Shunsuke Tsuchioka)
 - Winter 2018 Mathematics (Linear Algebra) (College of Arts and Sciences, The University of Tokyo.
 Lecturer: Chihiro Matsui)
 - Summer 2019 Mathematics (Calculus) (College of Arts and Sciences, The University of Tokyo.
 Lecturer: Yusuke Nakamura)
+- Winter 2019 Complex Analysis 1 (Department of Mathematics, The University of Tokyo.
+Lecturer: Kengo Hirachi)